brandonmdz/docker-infra-challenge/readme.md

 2. Elasticsearch Optimizacion
 3. Domain Mapping
 4. Building Magento
-5. Magento Container Access
+5. Mysql Exporter user
-6. Set Slack notifications
+6. Slack notifications

 ####  ===== 1.
 Environment Setup

+ Update **env.dist** with your credentials, make sure to set the **mysql,grafana,rabbitmq,magento and mysql exporter** credentials after continue.

- Update env.dist with the credentials you want to use and composer.env.sample and add your keys from [this link.](https://commercemarketplace.adobe.com/customer/accessKeys/ "this link.")
+Complete the **composer.env.sample** too, add your keys from [this link.](https://commercemarketplace.adobe.com/customer/accessKeys/ "this link.")

+> COMPOSER_MAGENTO_USERNAME=your-public-key
+COMPOSER_MAGENTO_PASSWORD=your-private-key

 Now run the script **setup-env.sh** in the root directory, this script creates our .env and composer.env files from the templates, generates the SSL certificates for nginx (and if you already have certificates, you have the option to remplace it with new ones), update the UID and GID in the dockerfiles to match with the host user and create the magento folder.